mchen1820/TartanMon/README.md

 - HandTrackingModule
 - cvzone.HandTrackingModule

-Introduction:
+Instruction/How to Play:

-Pokemon game/battle simulator with computer vision input
+- Moving the mouse using Computer Vision: Hold up your index finger ONLY and point at the screen; the mouse follows your finger

-How to move mouse:
+- Clicking using Computer Vision: Raise the index finger AND the middle finger to click
-Move the mouse by holding up index finger ONLY and point at the screen
+- Sending out a TartanMon: Throwing motion toward camera; from closed fist to open hand

-How to click:
+- Switching TartanMons: Moving hand away from camera, go from open hand to closed fist, then swipe hand horizontally
-Raise the index finger AND the middle finger to click
+- Use Move #1: Fist in one hand to flat palm of other hand, side of hands facing camera

-CV Hand Mouse: Move pointer finger; mouse follows finger CV Hand Clicking: Hold out 2nd and 3rd fingers
+- Use Move #2: Form a finger triangle using thumb and index fingers

-Send out Tartanmon: Throwing motion toward camera, closed fist to open hand Switch Tartanmons: Moving hand away from camera, go from open hand to closed fist, then swipe hand horizontally
+- Use Move #3: Kamehameha!
+Palms facing camera (curve fingers, wrists on top of each other, open hands)

-Use Move #1: Fist in one hand to flat palm of other hand, side of hands facing camera Use Move #2: Form a finger triangle using thumb and index fingers Use Move #3: Kamehameha, palms facing camera (curve fingers, wrists on top of each other, open hands) Use Move #4: Hand butterfly, cross left + right hand, back of hand facing camera
+- Use Move #4: Hand butterfly, cross left + right hand, back of hand facing camera